a-leithner/dct-sandbox/README.md

 `ccquad.py` is a module implementing
 [Clenshaw–Curtis quadrature](https://en.wikipedia.org/wiki/Clenshaw%E2%80%93Curtis_quadrature)
-using NumPy and `dct.py` as well as adjacent functions.
+and adjacent functions using NumPy and `dct.py`.
 Clenshaw–Curtis works by interpolating the function which is to be integrated using [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials) of the first kind up to degree $n$ such that the interpolation is exact at the extrema of the
-$n$-th Chebyshev polynomials.
+$n$-th Chebyshev polynomials and then integrating this interpolation.

-This quadrature always calculates $`\int_{-1}^1 f(x)\,\mathrm{d}x`$; it may be necessary/possible to scale your function to integrate over an arbitrary interval.
+This quadrature always calculates $`\int_{-1}^1 f(x)\,\mathrm{d}x`$; it may be necessary to scale your function to integrate over an arbitrary interval.

 The module provides no CLI but the following functions: